filefilego/documentation/src/docs/installation.md

       ```bash
    git clone https://github.com/filefilego/filefilego.git
    cd filefilego
-   make build
+   go build -o cmd/filefilego/filefilego.exe cmd/filefilego/main.go
       ```
       </code-block>
    </code-group>

-   If everything go well, you will have the output executable file
+  You will have the output executable file under `cmd/filefilego/`.
+You can navigate to the output directory with `cd cmd/filefilego/` and then run the commands in the following sections.

 ## Configuring and Running